RhysEJF/radical-alignment/concepts/the-freedome-order-trap.md

 ## The Meta-Crony Belief

-And here's the deeper truth: this trap is a feature, not a bug.
+And here's the deeper truth.
+This trap is a feature, not a bug.

 While the masses fight about whether we need more freedom or more order, coordinated groups transcend the dialectic entirely.
 Secret societies, elite networks, corporate cartels—they maintain perfect freedom within their coordination structure and deploy strict order toward outsiders.